 The inevitable conflict between the Ottoman Empire and the Balkan League was the result of poor diplomacy and contradicting policy over the Ottoman.
 Russia, the long rival of the Ottoman Empire is the lone power supporting the Balkan League.
 With a Pan-Slavic foreign policy they support Serbia and Bulgaria.
 They also wanted to access the warm waters of the Mediterranean from the Black Sea which was deeply opposed by Britain.
 Britain was a supporter of the Ottoman Empire because of their interest in territories within the Ottoman.
 To counter Russian influence in the Balkan Britain entered into a secret deal with Greece to enter the Balkan League.
 France who wanted only to strengthen their presence in the region specifically in Lebanon, Syria, Israel and the Palestinian territory informed Russia that they will not support them in case the Balkan conflict escalate into an Austro-Hungarian and Russian war.
 Austria-Hungary who was keenly interested in expansion down south and a port on the Adriatic deeply opposed a war against the Ottoman Empire.
 They also wanted a Balkan ruled by the Ottoman as a buffer against the Russians.
 Germany also opposed the Balkan League war efforts against the Ottoman Empire.

+Although mobilization happened ahead of the declaration Montenegro declared war on the Ottoman Empire in October 8, 1912, with the rest of the Balkan League following 10 days later.
+Historically the various ethnic groups in the Balkan peninsula was chaotically assembled as one by the Ottoman.
 Surprisingly their war efforts seemed to be well orchestrated with the common goal of toppling the Ottoman out of the Balkan.
 The four allies were successful in their own theater of war, Bulgarians was focused on Thrace and threatened Constantinople, Serbian and Montenegrin are fighting Ottoman soldiers out of Macedonia and Greek Navy was successful in beating the Ottoman fleet in the Aegean Sea making it impossible for reinforcement to reach its destination.
 The Treaty Of London officially ended the first Balkan War in May 1913.
 A second Balkan War erupted in June 1913 after the agreed partition of Macedonia before the first Balkan War was not met.

 The military build up and arms race of the European powers and dispute over colonies around the globe.
 Formation of defense alliances among countries and the strong build up of nationalism among the populace and higher authorities specially in Serbia.
 All of these factors are like a ticking time bomb waiting to explode.
 After the second Balkan War the balance of peace and power in the peninsula was tenuous.
 However, Serbia emerged as a bigger nation with a bigger ambition of a “Greater Serbia” which was ceased by the Austro-Hungarian Empire twice.
 First in 1908 when it annexed Bosnia-Herzogovina and after the first Balkan War when Serbia was forced by Austro-Hungarian Empire and other European powers to give up its goal of annexing a large part of Albania in order to gain access on the Adriatic.
 Serbia who considered Bosnia-Herzogovina its territory by population was angered by these actions and regarded Austro-Hungarian Empire with great hostility.